-After Emancipation, many former slaves were unwilling to stay on as labourers on the plantations and the owners were forced to seek alternative manpower.
-Indentured East Indian labourers began arriving in 1882 to assist in the sugar industry which accounts for their presence and cultural influences clearly evident in Saint Lucia and throughout the Caribbean today.
+After Emancipation, many former slaves were unwilling to stay on as laborers on the plantations and the owners were forced to seek alternative manpower.
+Indentured East Indian laborers began arriving in 1882 to assist in the sugar industry which accounts for their presence and cultural influences clearly evident in Saint Lucia and throughout the Caribbean today.

 The sugar industry, in decline for well over a century following the abolition of slavery, was gone by the 1960s, when bananas became the major crop in the island’s agricultural industry.

 St. Lucia Became an Independent State in 1979

 While Saint Lucia became an independent state in 1979 within the British Commonwealth of Nations, the island has retained more vestiges from its historical French influences, including:

 - Creole Patois ‘second’ language